Skip to content

 File System

-In the previous project, you have learned about how to read and write disk blocks, and you will now learn about how to build a file system.
+In the last project, you have seen how to read and write disk blocks, and you will now learn about how to build a file system.
 A file system controls the disk and provides the interface of files and directories (aka. folders) to end users, which you must have been familiar with through your everyday interaction with operating systems.
-There are numerous file systems while a decent amount of them is based on the concept of inode.
-We thus start by introducing this important file system concept.
+There are numerous file systems while many of them are based on the abstraction of inode.
+We thus start by introducing this important file system abstraction.

 Inode